alessandrodeste/meanthat/README.md

 1. Find a compromise on folder/file organization
 2. Try mongodb security and pattern
 3. Configure Grunt to test his magics
-4. Have a scaffolding project (no, I will not use yo for now)
+4. Have a structured project to start others (no, I will not use yo for now)
 5. Keep a repository to test new patterns or libraries

+## What is not?

+- it is not yo scaffolding

 ## TODO